Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

 Skip this section if a master or storage node was rebuilt.
 The examples in this section assume the worker node with a hostname of `NODE` and component name of `XNAME` was rebuilt.

    1. Verify the new node is in the cluster.

       Run the following command from any master or worker node that is already in the cluster.
 It is helpful to run this command several times to watch for the newly rebuilt node to join the cluster.
 This should occur within 10 to 20 minutes.

       ```bash
       ncn-m# kubectl get nodes
       NAME       STATUS   ROLES    AGE    VERSION
       ncn-m001   Ready    master   113m   v1.18.6
       ncn-m002   Ready    master   113m   v1.18.6
       ncn-m003   Ready    master   112m   v1.18.6
       ncn-w001   Ready    <none>   112m   v1.18.6
       ncn-w002   Ready    <none>   112m   v1.18.6
       ncn-w003   Ready    <none>   112m   v1.18.6
       ```

    1. Confirm /var/lib/containerd is on overlay.

       ```bash
       ncn-m001# df -h /var/lib/containerd
       Filesystem            Size  Used Avail Use% Mounted on
       containerd_overlayfs  378G  245G  133G  65% /var/lib/containerd
       ```

       After several minutes of the node joining the cluster, pods should be in a `Running` state for the worker node.

    1. Confirm the pods are beginning to get scheduled and reach a Running state on the worker node.

       ```bash
       ncn-m001# kubectl get po -A -o wide | grep ncn-w002
       ```

    1. Confirm BGP is healthy.

       Follow the steps in the [Check BGP Status and Reset Sessions](../network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md) to verify and fix BGP if needed.

+   1. Retrieve the `XNAME` for the node being rebuilt.

+      This xname is available on the node being rebuilt in the following file:

+      ```bash
+      NODE# cat /etc/cray/xname
+      ```

+   1. Confirm what the Configuration Framework Service (CFS) configurationStatus is for the desiredConfig after rebooting the node.

+      The following command will indicate if a CFS job is currently in progress for this node.
+Replace the `XNAME` value in the following command with the xname of the node being rebuilt.

+      ```bash
+      ncn# cray cfs components describe XNAME --format json
+      {
+        "configurationStatus": "configured",
+        "desiredConfig": "ncn-personalization-full",
+        "enabled": true,
+        "errorCount": 0,
+        "id": "x3000c0s7b0n0",
+        "retryPolicy": 3,
+      ```

+      If the configurationStatus is `pending`, wait for the job to finish before continuing.
+If the configurationStatus is `failed`, this means the failed CFS job configurationStatus should be addressed now for this node.
+If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.

    1. Redeploy the cray-cps-cm-pm pod.

       This step is only required if the `cray-cps-cm-pm` pod was running on the node before it was rebuilt.
       > The Content Projection Service (CPS) is part of the COS product so if this worker node is being rebuilt before the COS product has been installed, CPS will not be installed yet.

       ```bash
       ncn-m001# cray cps deployment update --nodes "ncn-w001,ncn-w002"
       ```

    1. Collect data about the system management platform health \(can be run from a master or worker NCN\).

       ```bash
       ncn-m001# sh /opt/cray/platform-utils/ncnHealthChecks.sh
       ncn-m001# sh /opt/cray/platform-utils/ncnPostgresHealthChecks.sh
     ```

 <a name="validate_master_node"></a>